transloadit/jquery-sdk/README.md

 ## Version 3

-API changes from version 2 to version 3:
+Changes from version 2 to version 3:

-- The option `interval` is now named `pollInterval`
+- All options related to polling have been removed.
+-

 ### Basics